akram09/eurecom-devops-lab/Lab03.md

 - **Apply linting and formatting with Flake8 and Black.**
 - **Automate deployment using Jenkins pipelines.**
 - **Monitor and troubleshoot Kubernetes deployments.**

+## Important !
+We will be using the same environment as the last lab, so please use the same machine in order to access the Kubernetes cluster you have created previously.

 ## Prerequisites
 Ensure you have the following installed: